Teen Car Accidents

-- Teen drivers speeding.
+- Teen drivers are speeding.

-- Teen drivers leaving an insufficient stopping distance between their vehicle and the vehicle in front of them.
+- Teen drivers are leaving an insufficient stopping distance between their vehicle and the vehicle in front of them.

-- Teen drivers texting, talking on their cell phones or otherwise paying attention to electronic means of communication rather than the road.
+- Teen drivers are texting, talking on their cell phones or otherwise paying attention to electronic means of communication rather than the road.

-- Teen drivers paying attention to their friends or passengers in the vehicle rather than other cars or driving hazards.
+- Teen drivers are paying attention to their friends or passengers in the vehicle rather than other cars or driving hazards.

-- Teen drivers focusing on changing the music or paying attention to the radio instead of to driving safely.
+- Teen drivers are focusing on changing the music or paying attention to the radio instead of to driving safely.

 Unfortunately, teen drivers are also more likely to skip wearing seatbelts, which can make accident injuries much worse than they otherwise might have been.

-If your teenager has been involved in an accident and was at fault for the accident, then you generally have limited recourse, although Massachusetts does require that all drivers purchase personal injury protection (PIP).
+If your teenager has been involved in an accident and was at fault for the accident, then you have limited recourse, although Massachusetts does require that all drivers purchase personal injury protection (PIP).
 This PIP will provide up to $8,000 of coverage for medical costs and applicable any lost wages, even when the teen driver was at fault.
-You may need to bring action against your insurance company – motorists too often find themselves in an adversarial position when it comes to collecting damages for medical bills and other costs.
+You may need to bring an action against your insurance company – motorists too often find themselves in an adversarial position when it comes to collecting damages for medical bills and other costs.

 Those who are involved in accidents with teen drivers may also make claims against the teen for damages if they can prove that the teen was negligent.
-Teens are still held to a hypothetical reasonable person standard of care when driving, just as any other driver on the road is, and can be subject to a personal injury claim or tort lawsuit when they breach that standard of care or when they fall short of obeying the rules of the road.
+Teens are still held to a hypothetically reasonable person standard of care when driving, just as any other driver on the road is, and can be subject to a personal injury claim or tort lawsuit when they breach that standard of care or when they fall short of obeying the rules of the road.
 The insurance company of the teen driver should negotiate a settlement or pay for damages if the case goes to court, so the fact that the teen typically has limited assets should not preclude an injured victim from suing.

 If the damages from the accident exceed the insurance policy limits, however, then identifying the potential defendants becomes more complicated as you may wish to consider the liability of the parents if they permitted the teen to use their vehicle or if they did not adequately supervise the teen's driving practices.
-Your personal injury lawyer will help you to identify the appropriate defendant or defendants in these situations.
+Your injury lawyer will help you to identify the appropriate defendant or defendants in these situations.

 Finally, if a teen driver was involved in an accident caused by some third party and the third party was at fault or contributed to the accident, you may have the right to sue the third party.
 This is true even if your child was a passenger in the vehicle of a friend when the friend caused the accident.
 The passenger of the vehicle may sue the teen driver of the vehicle to recover compensation as long as the passenger can prove negligence.